ChineloOgbonnah/Power-BI-Project/README.md

 Maven Toys Ciudad de Mexico 2 has the highest Inventory Cost of $8917.85 with Inventory days of 12 while Maven Toys Guanajuato 1 has the least Inventory Cost of $3308.33 with Inventory days of 8.

+## CONCLUSION AND RECOMMENDATIONS

+As a result of the rapid fluctuations in the sales trend throughout each month, It is quite difficult to estimate which period/season more sales are made.